This tutorial is part of the Josh Simulation Engine Guide.

 In this tutorial, we will focus on this "patch-based" modeling where we are running spatial computation but are not using agents to model individual organisms.
 Specificaly, we will run a simulation with grass and shrubs which can be subject to fire.
 To aid in this demo, we will use external data from CHC-CMIP6 that offers predictions of future precipitation.

-Once again, this is not meant to be an ecologically sound model.
+Once again, this is not meant to be a real ecological model.
 It's not simulating specific species or a specific environment.
 It's just a toy demo.

 Data

-The CHC-CMIP6 data are originally provided as geotiffs.
+The CHC-CMIP6 data are originally provided as geotiffs for annual precipitation.
 A later tutorial will discuss how to preprocess these files, a step which allows Josh to do some up-front work which ensures high simulation execution speeds.
-This rearranged data matrix is saved in Josh Data Files or (.jshd).
+This rearranged data matrix is saved in Josh Data Files (.jshd).

-All that in mind, we've gone ahead and preprocessed these data for you for the purposes of this tutorial.
-Go ahead and download our preprocessed version of precipitation estimates from CHC-CMIP6's 2030 series and upload them.
-Click on data files, add file, select the file, and then click add file to confirm.
+Regardless, we've gone ahead and preprocessed these data for you for the purposes of this tutorial.
+Go ahead and download our preprocessed version of precipitation estimates from CHC-CMIP6's annual series and upload them into the IDE.
+To do this, click on data files, add file, select the file, and then click add file to confirm.

 Simulation